 On April 10, 2019, Base Resources reported production guidance for financial year ending June 30, 2020, estimated at 315,000 to 350,000 tonnes of ilmenite, 64,000 to 70,000 tonnes of rutile and 25,000 to 28,000 tonnes of zircon.
 The 2020 production guidance is lower than that for 2019 as a consequence of the lower heavy mineral grade of the South Dune orebody, depletion of stockpiled heavy mineral concentrates during the transition of mining operations to the South Dune and normal uncertainties associated with mining a new orebody.
+Base Resource reported continued strengthening of rutile and ilmenite prices while zircon prices stabilized.

-For more information on the Kwale mine, refer to Base Resources' quarterly activities report dated January 17, 2019 and Base Resources' press release dated April 10, 2019 entitled "Production Guidance for FY20", both available on their website at www.baseresources.com.au.
+For more information on the Kwale mine, refer to Base Resources' quarterly activities report dated July 25, 2019 and Base Resources' press release dated April 10, 2019 entitled "Production Guidance for FY20", both available on their website at www.baseresources.com.au.